Skip to main content

 How to add Percentage Options?

-You can add Percentage Options to a feature flag on the Dashboard by clicking on the +% button.
+You can add Percentage Options to a feature flag by clicking the +% button on the Dashboard.

 How does it work? - Anatomy of Percentage Options

-Percentage Options are a list of % value and Served value pairs, where % values add up to 100.
+Percentage Options is a list of % value and served value pairs, where % values add up to 100.

 % value

-Any number between 0 and 100 that represents a randomly allocated fraction of your users.
+Any number between 0 and 100 that represents a randomly allocated group of your users.

 Served value

-The value that will be served to the users who fall into the group determined by the percentage.
+The value to return when the user falls into the group determined by the % value.

 Number of Percentage Options

-When the Setting Kind is On/Off Toggle, the number of options must be 2.
-One for the On and one for the Off state.
+In the case of a feature flag (boolean setting), there must be two options.
+One for the ON and one for the OFF state.

-When the Setting Kind is Text, Whole Number, or Decimal Number, the maximum number of options depends on your subscription plan.
-You can add/remove options by clicking the Actions icon.
+In the case of a string, integer or double setting, the maximum number of options depends on your subscription plan.
+You can add options by clicking the +% OPTION button.

 Percentage Evaluation Attribute

-The Percentage Evaluation Attribute is the attribute that is used to split the users into groups.
-The Percentage Evaluation Attribute is the User Object's Identifier attribute by default.
-You can also use other user attributes as the basis of the grouping (see an example use case below).
+The Percentage Evaluation Attribute (sometimes called percentage attribute) is the user attribute by which users are grouped.
+By default, it is the User Object's Identifier attribute.
+However, you can use any other user attribute as the basis of the grouping (see the example use case below).

 How to change the Percentage Evaluation Attribute?

-Changing the Percentage Evaluation Attribute will apply to all Percentage Options within the feature flag (but only in the current environment).
+The selected Percentage Evaluation Attribute applies to all Percentage Options within the feature flag - but only in the current ConfigCat environment.

 Stickiness

-Stickiness means that the same user will always get the same value for a specific feature flag, no matter the history of the feature flag.
+Stickiness means that the same user will always get the same value for the same percentage split in the case of a specific feature flag, regardless of the history of the feature flag.
 This is achieved by implementing a deterministic hashing algorithm based on the feature flag's key and the Percentage Evaluation Attribute.

 For example, if you have a feature flag with a Percentage Option of 20% ON, then you change the Percentage Option to 40% ON, and then back to 20% ON, the same 20% of users will get the ON value for the feature flag just like the first time.